 Inheritance is an area that will touch all of our lives at some point.
 You may be the son or daughter of a parent who has died, you may be the executor of somebody’s estate or you may be a parent wondering about your moral duty to your children and how best to write your will to prevent disputes after you die.
-This free legal advice article will tell you the most important things you need to know on the topic of children’s inheritance.
+This free legal advice article will tell you the most important things you need to know on the topic of children’s inheritance rights in Ireland.

 Following the death of a parent, a dispute over inheritance can be a very difficult time for a family.
 Children are mourning their parent and there may be added hurt if somebody is left out of the will.
 Alternatively, a son or daughter may have expected to receive more.
 Maybe there had been a promise made to them or maybe they had made sacrifices to look after their parents before they died.
 Whatever the reason, where a son or daughter feels they have been unfairly treated, this can be a very difficult time for them.

 1. Inheritance law – the moral duty of parents to provide for their children.

 As regards inheritance rights for children, there is no automatic right for a person to receive anything in their parent’s will.
 However, S117 of the Succession Act speaks about the “moral duty” of parents to provide for their children.
 If a court thinks that a parent has not made “proper provision” for their child then some money may be given to that child from the deceased’s assets.
 There are strict time limits for this type of case and you should speak to us if you think your parent has not made proper provision for you or that their will was unfair and you want to claim inheritance.*